mozdevs/MediaRecorder-examples/README.md

 ### Software requirements

 - **Firefox 45**.
 This is a Firefox technical demo.
 So it might not work on your browser, if it doesn't implement what we're demoing.
-At the time of writing (December 2015), you need to download [Firefox Nightly](https://nightly.mozilla.org).
+At the time of writing (January 2016), you need to download either [Firefox Developer Edition](https://www.mozilla.org/firefox/developer/) or [Firefox Nightly](https://nightly.mozilla.org).
 - Support for `canvas.captureStream` (this lets us get a video stream out of a canvas tag)
 - Support for `MediaRecorder` (this lets us encode a video file natively in the browser, without using additional JS libraries)